Summer time at Redhead Beach

 Can you believe this misty, golden beach sunset?
 The view looking over Redhead beach from the bluff is just magical.

 This building in Sydney’s CBD is set among newer glass skyscrapers and older sandstone façades.
 I stopped to take this photograph on my way between Circular Quay and Martin Place on the second day of 2017.
+They don’t build them like this anymore.
+Look at those angles.

 Elizabeth Bay Marina